ShadowOfNight/Rock-Raiders-Reloaded/README.md

 Changelog
 --------------
+v0.16.001
+- Fixed minor issues with barrier 1x4 and 1x12 tiles.
+- Changed tool tip colour to dark grey.

 v0.16.000
 - Replaced cave ambient sounds with paperpanzer's versions.
 - Added new placedown sounds for Raiders.
-- Updated LoaderProfile.txt per above addition.
+- Updated LoaderProfile.txt per above additions.

 v0.15.107
 - Fixed an issue with controls levers on Upgrade Station not fading out in the explosion animation.